 • Soy Sauce – for an additional bite of salty flavor with an Asian-inspired spin, try adding ¼ of soy sauce to your marinade!

-QUICK TIP: My recipes include an easy slider bar that helps you navigate more or less servings!
+Don’t forget – my recipes include an easy slider bar that helps you navigate more or less servings.
 This makes your party planning so easy!

 • Purchase fresh shrimp if possible.
 In fact, if possible purchase it the day you’re cooking!